-Proposed changes to this CP shall be distributed electronically to FPKIPA members and observers in accordance with the Charter and By-laws, and posted publicly for review by any interested party.
-The FPKIPA shall make any subsequent changes publicly available within 30 days of approval (see Section 2.3).
+Proposed changes to this CP shall be distributed electronically to FPKIPA members and observers.
+The FPKIMA shall make any subsequent changes publicly available within 30 days of approval (see Section 2.3).

 9.12.3 Circumstances under which OID shall be changed